 Ethos of Support

 Not only are Willard products unique, but we think our business ethos is unique too.
-When you purchase any product from Willard, you can be assured that part of the purchase price will be donated straight back into the conservation industry to help further the conservation profession.
+When you purchase any product from Willard, you can be assured that part of the purchase price will be donated to help further the development of the conservation profession.
 We are delighted to be able to provide continued support and sponsorship wherever possible to help advance conservation training and techniques.

 As a result of our outstanding build quality and proven longevity, all tools and equipment manufactured in our UK workshops are built to last.
 Our solid reputation for long lasting craftsmanship makes Willard tools and equipment, the sustainable choice for conservation.